-Emily Maemura is a PhD Candidate in her fourth year of study at the University of Toronto’s Faculty of Information (iSchool).
+Emily Maemura is a PhD Candidate in her fifth year of study at the University of Toronto’s Faculty of Information (iSchool).
 Her research focus is on web archiving, studying the practices of collecting and preserving what is currently on the web for future use by researchers in the social sciences and humanities.
 She is interested in approaches and methods for working with web archives data and research collections, and in capturing diverse perspectives of the internet as an object and/or site of study.

 I am the recipient of a SSHRC Canada Graduate Scholarship Doctoral Award and an Ontario Graduate Scholarship for my doctoral studies.
 A summary of my research is available here.